Bone Grafting for Implants

 Patients who have had teeth missing for an extended period of time may not be candidates for the immediate placement of implants due to the lack of bone.

 100% Implant Replacement Guarantee

-Dr. Shroyer stands behind every implant that he places with an unconditional 100% replacement guarantee at no cost to you.
+Dr. Shroyer and Dr. Moore stand behind every implant that they place with an unconditional 100% replacement guarantee at no cost to you.